 Meanwhile a new campus will provide a new home for Roosevelt High School and the Transitions program, as well as a center for hands-on learning.
 CAPS, or the Center for Advanced and Professional Studies, will offer half-day programs for students attending other district high schools.
 Students will be able to take courses in four academies: Academy of Creative Arts, Communication & Design, Academy of Health Sciences & Human Services; Academy of Business, Agriculture & Natural Resources; and Academy of Architecture, Construction, Manufacturing & Engineering.
 The new campus has $31.6 million for design and construction, and MOA Cuningham Group has been retained as architect for this project.

 The new school is now open.
 Students moved in to their new building on February 10, 2014.
 Southridge was designed by DLR Group.

 Stateline No. 7 Architects, have been selected to begin design of the new Pineview Elementary School, located at 639 Payne Avenue.

 Located adjacent to B&G Club, the new school is designed by MOA Architecture and will be constructed by AP Wyoming.
-The address of the site is yet to be determined.
-The school will be renamed Lincoln Elementary.
+The address of the site is 945 Jane Street, Casper, Wyoming.

 In the past five years, the following construction projects have been completed: Poison Spider (K-8), Cottonwood (K-5), Ft.
 Casper Academy (K-5), Summit (K-5), and CYMS (6-8), Southridge ES (K-5).